 Let’s rip the band aid off and jump right in.

 Just a handful of reports in another relatively quiet week for data breaches and exposures.
 I have two ransomware attacks originating from North Korea.
 These attacks were carried out using the Ryuk virus, first identified in August of 2018.
 The first victim was Data Resolution, a company providing cloud hosting services for large enterprises that was attacked on Christmas Eve.
-Data Resolution offers cloud-based email, accounting, and other internet-based Software is the stuff that lives inside your computer; games...
-More for large companies.
+Data Resolution offers cloud-based email, accounting, and other internet-based software for large companies.

 The second attack was against the Tribune Publishing Company, a digital and print publisher that handles distribution for several large name newspapers across the country.
 The Tribune’s systems were crippled to the point where they missed their print run last Saturday morning.
 More details on both in the show notes.